Key gas pipeline from Russia to Europe restarts after break

 The Nord Stream 1 pipeline under the Baltic Sea to Germany had been closed since July 11 for annual maintenance work.
 Amid growing tensions over Russia’s war in Ukraine, German officials had feared that the pipeline — the country’s main source of Russian gas, which recently has accounted for around a third of Germany’s gas supplies — might not reopen at all.

-Operator Nord Stream AG said that gas started flowing again Thursday morning, and its network data showed gas beginning to arrive after the scheduled end of maintenance at 6 a.m.

-Deliveries were expected to fall far below the pipeline’s full capacity, as they did for weeks before the maintenance break.
+Network data showed gas beginning to arrive through the Nord Stream 1 pipeline as scheduled after 6 a.m., and the operator said that it had “successfully completed all planned maintenance works.”
+But deliveries were still far below the pipeline’s full capacity, as they were for weeks before the maintenance break.

 That wouldn’t be enough to resolve Europe’s energy crisis.
 “The political uncertainty and the 60% reduction from mid-June unfortunately remain,” Mueller wrote.